 There are several reasons why the fans in your AC unit do not work properly.
 It could be because of a faulty motor, worn belts, or lack of lubrication.
 Dirt and debris can also cause problems in the fans.
 If the fan, either on the indoor or outdoor unit, fails to work as it should, this will facilitate poor airflow.
 This then leads to your AC blowing warm air instead of the cool ones you expect.
 If neglected, fan problems may result in compressor failure.

 If there is a sudden climb in your energy bills this summer, you may want to check on your home’s ductwork.
 There may be a leak you have not noticed, probably caused by rodents or careless workers during installation.
 Ducts run through your walls and ceilings, carrying the cooled air from your AC unit throughout your home.
 If there are holes in the ducts, the air winds up inside the walls, a scenario you will not want to happen.
+This is another reason why you should only trust the most reliable providers of AC Installation In Phoenix, Arizona.

 Solution: Install an overflow switch.
 It shuts down the entire system once a water leak is detected, saving you a lot of stress.
 Call your AC specialist so they can inspect the ducts, do repairs and block holes if there are any.